Ed-Fi-Alliance-OSS/Data-Management-Service/docs/RUNNING-LOCALLY.md

 # Running the Application Locally

+> [!TIP]
-> [!TIP] This describes command line operations in the immediate "local"
+> This describes command line operations in the immediate "local"
-> context, without using Kubernetes and not running the application in Docker.
+> context, without using Docker and not running the application in Docker.

 > [!NOTE] If using a custom connection string or custom app settings in your
 > .NET application, it's highly recommended to add an